Breast Cancer Awareness Month

-The United States Preventative Services Task Force currently recommends that all women get screened for breast cancer every OTHER year, starting at age 40 and continuing through age 74.
-However, the American Cancer Society advised that women have the OPTION to begin screening mammograms between ages 40 and 44 and recommends ANNUAL screening for women ages 45 through 54.
+Breast Cancer Awareness Month What does that mean for me?
+Mammogram and Imaging: The United States Preventative Services Task Force currently recommends that all women get screened for breast cancer every OTHER year, starting at age 40 and continuing through age 74.
+However, the American Cancer Society advised that women have the OPTION to begin …

 Breast Cancer Awareness Month